Article Badge Image

 Though their personalized, friendly service can sound quite appealing, don’t go straight for a local bank.

-You should consider all of the options available to you, including online banks.
+It would be best to consider all the available options, including online banks.

 Earn more interest